czcorpus/mquery-sru/README.md

 1. to configure listening address and port
 2. defined path to your Manatee corpora registry (= configuration) files
 2. defined corpora along with:
-    * positional attributes to be exposed
+    * positional attributes to be exposed and also layer names they belong to
     * mapping of FCS-QL's `within` structures (`s`, `sentence`, `p` etc.) to your specific corpora structures
-3. address and port of your Redis service plus a number of database to be used for passing queries and results around
+3. address of your Redis service plus a number of database to be used for passing queries and results around

 See [configuration reference](https://github.com/czcorpus/mquery-sru/blob/main/config-reference.md) and/or [conf.sample.json](https://github.com/czcorpus/mquery-sru/blob/main/conf.sample.json) for detailed info.